aaspip/pyseistr/README.md

 ## Description

 **Pyseistr** is a python package for structural denoising and interpolation of multi-channel seismic data.
+This package has a variety of applications in both exploration and earthquake seismology.

 ## Reference
 Chen et al., 2022, Pyseistr: a python package for structural denoising and interpolation of multi-channel seismic data, under review.